bibigone/k4a.net/README.md

 ## Roadmap

-* Documentation comments
 * More unit-tests
 * More samples (Green screen, Recording, 3D view, Box-man, IMU...)
-* Samples for Unity3D
+* Further development of sample for Unity
 * Find out how to convert MJPEG -> BGRA faster (implementation in `k4a.dll` is very slow)
 * Test under Linux, samples for Linux (using [Avalonia UI Framework](http://avaloniaui.net/)?)
 * Some hosting for HTML documentation ([DocFX](https://dotnet.github.io/docfx/) + [github.io](https://pages.github.com/)?)